SynBioHub/synbiohub2-docs/content/UserDocumentation/_index.md

 SynBioHub also supports the Web of Registries concept i.e, the idea of multiple separate repositories linked together by shared common semantics.
 In the case of SynBioHub, SBOL is used to support the common exchange of data, thus positioning SynBioHub to support the development of synthetic biology workflows by acting as a source and a storage facility for designs.

 Hence, Web Of registries enables communication between SynBioHub instances.
 Sharing designs between instances of SynBioHub is also further facilitated via the Web of Registries service.
 Federated SynBioHub instances can reference parts in the public graph of other federated instances.
 In order to support this federation, the Web of Registries service maintains information about all SynBioHub registries, such as their name, description, administrator email, URI prefix, and uniform resource locator(URL).

-To know more about web-of-registries, visit [this](https://synbiohub.github.io/setup/#web-of-registries-in-synbiohub) page.
+Any SynBioHub can access the Web Of Registries to determine information about all registered SynBioHub instances.
+If a design references a part within another synbiohub instance, the information about this part can be fetched in order to render this design information locally and provide links to the corresponding design information page for this part.

+When a new SynBioHub instance wishes to join the Web of Registries, it sends its information to the Web of Registries service, and all the Web of Registries curators are alerted via email that there is a new repository pending approval.
+Once the repository has been approved, its information is broadcast to all other registries in the Web of Registries.
+Anybody can access the current list of registries through an HTTP GET request.
+Once registered, an instance of SynBioHub is able to locate designs within any other instance that is registered with the Web of Registries.

+SynBioHub demonstrates the application of this harmonized data exchange through existing repositories, hence envisaging a wider, integrated ecosystem of biological part information shared across a plethora of different repositories with different capabilities.

 * On this page, you can configure the registry for your local instance.
 To configure the registry for your local instance, enter the administrator email in the column just besides the web-of-registries link.
 After entering the admin email, click on **submit** and this would configure the admin email for the registries.